raiden-network/spec/smart_contracts.rst

 +-----------------------+------------+--------------------------------------------------------------------------------------------+
 |  signature            | bytes      | Elliptic Curve 256k1 signature on the above data from the non-closing participant          |
 +-----------------------+------------+--------------------------------------------------------------------------------------------+

+The same message ID ``1`` is used for Balance Proof Update and Balance Proof messages.
+This is not a problem because these messages have different lengths.

 .. _withdraw-proof: